 - www.safetravel.govt.nz (The New Zealand Government’s travel advisory and consular assistance service)

 - http://www.traveldoctor.com.au (Travel Doctor – Travel Clinic & Vaccinations)

 - www.lonelyplanet.com (Travel guides)

 Small group tours Travel Tips for Senior Odyssey Travellers is a general advice blog.

 The purpose of the blog is to assist you with planning your vacation.

-For Odyssey Travellers joining us on a small group tour specific advice is typically provided.
-This though is influenced by the country and places being visited.
+For Odyssey Travellers joining us on a small group tour, specific advice is typically provided.
+This is influenced by the country and places being visited.
 Odyssey also gives consideration to the Australian Department of Foreign Affairs travel advice (DFAT) for specific countries when preparing its tours.

 This advice and general travel conditions should be considered when planning your next vacation.